alexorona/bleurt/README.md

+# Notebook and Windows Compatible Branch of Google's BLEURT
+This is a branch that has a small modification to enable it to work with Jupyter Noteobooks in Windows.

 # BLEURT: a Transfer Learning-Based Metric for Natural Language Generation

 BLEURT is an evaluation metric for Natural Language Generation.
 It takes a pair of sentences as input, a *reference* and a *candidate*, and it returns a score that indicates to what extent the candidate is grammatical and conveys the mearning of the reference.
 It is comparable to [`sentence-BLEU`](https://en.wikipedia.org/wiki/BLEU) and [`BERTscore`](https://arxiv.org/abs/1904.09675).